Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 ## Quick Start

+Download the compose.yml file, and save it in your working environment.
 To pull and start the different containers, run:

 ```
   docker compose up -d